-Whether yours is a small garden, courtyard or balcony, or you want to group pots on a patio, container gardening is a vital element in any garden design.
+Container gardening is a vital element in any garden design, whether yours is a small garden, courtyard or balcony, or you want to group pots on a patio.
 Plus, when you move house, you can take your containers with you.
 Find out how to create and care for a container garden with this expert advice.

 If you are integrating containers into a brand new garden, find out how to design a garden from scratch in our guide.